sisrfeng/coc-wiki/Using-coc-extensions.md

 ### Why are coc extensions needed?

-The main reason is that some language servers provided by the community not well behaved compared to the extensions of VSCode.
-Coc extensions can be forked from VSCode extensions providing a better user experience.
+The main reason for having extensions is to achieve better user experience.
+Some language servers provided by the community do not behave as well as VSCode extensions.
+Coc extensions can be forked from VSCode extensions and should provide similar or better user experience.

-Compared to configured language servers, extensions have more features.
+Compared to configured language servers, extensions allow more features.

 * Extensions can contribute properties to the schema `coc-settings.json`, like in VSCode you can write the configuration with completion and validation support when you have `coc-json` installed.